|Nutrition Facts (per serving)|

 Peel the outer leaves off, one by one, and drain the water from them.
 If, after you remove several leaves, the rest are sticking together, place the rest of the cabbage back in the hot water for a few minutes and try again.

 Make the Filling and Form the Rolls

-While the cabbage water is coming to a boil, mix the chopped meat with the egg, breadcrumbs, paprika, salt, marjoram or oregano, and pepper until well incorporated.
+While the cabbage water is coming to a boil, mix the chopped meat with the egg, breadcrumbs, paprika, salt, marjoram, and pepper until well incorporated.
 Do not overmix because the meat will toughen and become pasty.

 Form 10 to 12 meat rolls that are 2 inches long, using about 1/4 cup of meat mixture per portion, shaping them to about 2 inches in length.